tfgg/yournextmep/_candidates/eu2014/labour/alex-mayer.md

 person: alex-mayer
 region: eastern
 party: labour
-title: Eastern - Labour Party - Alex Mayer
+title: Alex Mayer is running for MEP in Eastern for the Labour Party
 incumbent: false
 ---